-- Algorithm 17.9 can be slightly modified to achieve all-same validity by choosing the smallest value that occurs at least twice. - The idea of this algorithm can be generalized for any f and n>3f.
-In the generalization, every node sends in every of f+1 rounds all information it learned so far to all other nodes.
-In other words, message size increases exponentially with f. - Does Algorithm 17.9 also work with n = 3?
+- If n > 4 the byzantine node can put multiple values into T. - Algorithm 11.9 only provides any-input agreement, which is questionable in the byzantine context.
+One can achieve all-same validity by choosing the smallest value that occurs at least twice, if a value appears at least twice. - The idea of this algorithm can be generalized for any f and n > 3f.
+In the generalization, every node sends in every of f + 1 rounds all information it learned so far to all other nodes.
+In other words, message size increases exponentially with f. - Does Algorithm 11.9 also work with n = 3?

-Theorem 17.12.
+Theorem 11.12.
 Three nodes cannot reach byzantine agreement with all-same validity if one node among them is byzantine.